heiswayi/heiswayi.nrird.com/_posts/2016/2016-05-05-simple-singleton-pattern-using-dotnet-lazy-type.md

 title: Simple singleton pattern using .NET 4's Lazy type
 description: Simple singleton pattern to turn your class into a singleton class.
 It's very simple and perform well, best use with time-consuming operation class in C# programming.
 keywords: singleton pattern, .net 4, laziness, lambda expression
-tags: [Singleton, C#]
+tags: [Singleton, C#, Lambda Expression]
 comments: true
 ---

 Recently, most of Microsoft .NET based applications are using .NET 4 or higher.
 There are debates around saying either singleton is an anti-pattern or not and mostly said yes when it is overused.
+However, there are times where it becomes useful too, especially for simple application development.
+Singletons make having single instances easy.
+They allow for single allocations and instances of data.

-However, there are times where it is useful too.
-So, here is my favorite way of implementing the singleton, which is using the `System.Lazy<T>` type.
-All you need to do is pass a delegate to the constructor which calls the single constructor, which is done most easily with a lambda expression.
+So, here's my favorite way of implementing the singleton pattern by using the `System.Lazy<T>` type.
+All you need to do is to pass a delegate to the constructor which calls the single constructor, which is done most easily with a lambda expression as shown below.

-Let say I have a class called `SayHello` with the singleton pattern implemented:
+**Example of a custom class implemented with singleton pattern:**

 ```csharp
 using System;